manojk1994/BookStoreApi/README.md

-# BookStore API Mock & ExtentReports Project
+# BookStore API Mock Project
 ## Overview

 This project demonstrates a Cucumber-TestNG BDD framework for testing a BookStore API against WireMock stubs, with reporting powered by ExtentReports.
 All API calls are mocked in tests, ensuring fast, repeatable, self-contained runs.